All The ‘Anthem’ Information From EA Play: Javelins, Combo Attacks, No Loot Boxes, Release Date, And More

 Co-Op Gameplay, Supports Solo, No PVP

 Anthem is designed out of the box to be a co-op experience.
-The game can be played solo but will be more difficult.
+The game can be played solo, but will be more difficult.
 However, Fort Tarsis will serve as a solo hub like the Base of Operations in The Division.
 The Fort will be there for narrative purposes, though the vendor setup is unknown.

 Combos for Maximum Damage